Veronica Samuels

 Visit the Colorado River State Historic Park to learn about the rich Colorado River’s past, when it was the only route connecting cities and towns all across the southwest, and a primary trade route.

 Do you know?
 Colorado River State Historic Park comprises some of Arizona’s oldest buildings, most of them restored and well-maintained.
-Also, check out the many cars and old wagons, which were the important transport modes.
+Also, check out the many cars and old wagons, which were important transport modes.

 Recommended – 9 Pretty Yuma Lakes For Swimming, Fishing and Picnics